 All furniture provided by the College must remain within your residence.
 It cannot be stored elsewhere or brought outside.
 You are responsible for any damage beyond the normal wear and tear.
 You may bring in your own furniture with the understanding that it must be removed upon your departure.
 Personal furniture may not be left in your residence for a future resident.
 The College is not responsible for items/furniture left in the residences after Move-Out.

-Overnight guests are permitted in College housing with advance permission from your roommates.
-Even if you live in a single bedroom, you must register your overnight guests with the College at the Public Safety Office under the following circumstances: 1.
+You are permitted to have overnight guests in College housing with advance permission from your roommates.
+Even if you live in a single bedroom, you must register your overnight guests with the Public Safety Office under the following circumstances: 1.
 The guest is not a currently enrolled Lafayette College student; 2.
 The guest will be hosted in College housing for three (3) or more consecutive nights OR more than (2) two visits in the same housing term.

 Regardless of duration of stay or whether guests are non-Lafayette students or other currently enrolled students, the host student is responsible for the conduct of his/her guests, including damages caused by them.